Top 5 Startups Researching in the Autonomous Driving

 In these times, it is a good choice for a startup to get acquired if given the option.
 Additionally, for the big players, now is the best time to make acquisitions.

-We have assimilated the top 5 autonomous vehicle startups that are considered THE BEST in researching autonomous driving technology.
+We have assimilated the top 5 autonomous vehicle startups considered THE BEST in researching autonomous driving technology.

-We formulated this list taking into account various criteria including funding amount, investors, series funding, and patented inventions.
-Without any further ado, let’s have a look at these top autonomous vehicle startups.
+We formulated this list taking into account various criteria, including funding amount, investors, series funding, and patented inventions.
+Without any further ado, let’s examine these top autonomous vehicle startups.

 Before we talk about what the wise people at Argo AI do, let’s take a moment to appreciate the witty name of their company.
 In Greek mythology, Argo was the ship on which Jason and the Argonauts sailed to get the Golden Fleece.